mjarestad/Eniro/README.md

 Eniro
 =====

-A wrapper for Eniro API to get laravel-like syntax in Laravel 4.
+A wrapper for Eniro Company Search API to get laravel-like syntax in Laravel 4.

 ##Installation